Mr-Smyth/circles/docs/Testing.md

 ---

-## Testing of Add Children Functionality:
+## Testing of Assign Children Functionality:
 The Add children function gets the persons current children and displays them on screen.
 It also allows the user to enter a child to add to the list of persons children.
 The childs parent selection, and the smart sibling linking means that adding one child will update that child with parents and siblings (if present) and vice versa.